c4lliope/rfcs/024-generalized-resources/proposal.md

   ResponsePath string `json:"response_path"`
 }

-// FragmentEvent is written to the `response_path` by an action for each fragment affected by the action. type FragmentEvent struct {
+// ActionResponse is written to the `response_path` by an action for each fragment affected by the action.
+Multiple respones may be written as a JSON stream. type ActionResponse struct {
   // The fragment.
 May be used as an identifier, unique within the scope of a Config.
   Fragment ConfigFragment `json:"fragment"`